HyperArc - How Many Targets are Possible?

 HyperArc

-Since the seven lesions are distributed rather evenly within the brain, the HyperArc module selected a central isocenter location.
-All four arcs, with couch angles 0°, 45°, 315° and 270° can be used:
+Because the seven lesions are distributed rather evenly within the brain, the HyperArc module calculated a central isocenter location.
+All four arcs, with couch angles 0°, 45°, 315° and 270° are activated by the software:

 HyperArc